Information for practitioners

 Once signed-up by their local authority or school, each child receives their own colourful parcel of books, maths games, stationery every month for six months.
-For many children, it's the first time they have had a letter or a parcel through the post and for some it's the first time they have had books of their own.
+For some children, it's the first time they have had books of their own.

 Letterbox Club parcels can inspire a love of reading and engagement with numeracy for vulnerable children in your area.
-Local authorities can use Pupil Premium Plus for looked after children and Pupil Premium for other vulnerable children, to fund Letterbox Club.
+Local authorities can use Pupil Premium Plus for children who are looked-after and Pupil Premium for other vulnerable children, to fund Letterbox Club